operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_generate_csv.md

   --crd-dir:
-    The CSV's spec.customresourcedefinitions.owned field is generated from the CRD manifests in this path.These CRD manifests are also copied over to the bundle directory if --update-crds is set.
+    The CSV's spec.customresourcedefinitions.owned field is generated from the CRD manifests in this path.
+These CRD manifests are also copied over to the bundle directory if --update-crds=true (the default).
 Additionally the CR manifests will be used to populate the CSV example CRs.

 ```